tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 ![This image shows the result of performing the above step.](./images/mssql1.png " ")

 -  Create an AI profile for the Azure OpenAI model.
-Copy and paste the following code into your SQL Worksheet, and then click the Run Script icon..
+Copy and paste the following code into your SQL Worksheet, and then click the Run Script icon.

 ```
 <copy>